monteiroflavio/calculator-manager-api/README.md

 # calculator-manager-api

-This project goal is to provide an REST API to allow calculations.
+This project goal is to provide a REST API to allow calculations.
 Each calculation requested by the user has a cost, and will be executed or not based on user's credit.
 The API is written in Clojure, and it uses a relational DB (PostgreSQL) to store relevant information.
 Also, it can be run locally with Docker.
 More information on how to run is provided below.

 ## Usage